-Bill Scorzari Independently Releases his 4th Album, The Crosswinds of Kansas
+Bill Scorzari Independently Released his 4th Album, The Crosswinds of Kansas

 Co-Produced by Scorzari and Hubbard,